ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 IMPORTANT: the Encoder is not a complete EBU-TT Live to EBU-TT-D converter.
-Since EBU-TT-D generation was not part of this project, this functionality was implemented only partially and should not be used as reference.
+Since EBU-TT-D generation was not part of this project, this functionality was implemented only partially and should not be used as complete reference.